 3. Wild American Shrimp follows National Oceanic and Atmospheric Administration guidelines to ensure sustainable fishing.
 Through sound fishery management, Wild American Shrimp can guarantee our fish and shellfish supply will be able to renew itself each year without hurting the oceanic environment.

 We believe in a world where green practices are in place to keep Earth rotating for generations to come.
 Learn how you can participate in World Oceans Day events near you at the World Oceans Day website.

-Check out our menu for sustainably sourced seafood and take part in bettering our planet.
+Check out our meal delivery menu for sustainably sourced seafood and take part in bettering our planet.